-., • Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 Loss of Loss of Active refer- DPLL Mode M/S Ref M/S Ref Any refer- Any refer- Lock Signal ence change status Change from Change from erence change erence change change no activity to activity to no from not from available activity activity available to able to not available available
+·, ···· Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 Loss of Loss of Active refer- DPLL Mode M/S Ref M/S Ref Any refer- Any refer- Lock Signal ence change status change Change from no activity to Change from activity to no erence change from not erence change from available activity activity available to available able to not available

 Interrupt state = 1.
 When an enabled interrupt occurs, the SPI\INT pin is asserted, active low.
 All interrupts are cleared and the SPI\INT pin pulled high when the register is read.
 Reset default is 0.
+See Detailed Description section under Interrupts and Reference Change in Autonomous Mode and Interrupts in Manual Mode